wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 .. warning::

         This is an obsolete method to disable active response.
-The recommended way is by configuring as shown in the :doc:`active-response <active-response_agent>` section.
+The recommended way is by configuring as shown in the :doc:`active-response <active-response-agent>` section.

 +--------------------+---------------------+
 | **Default value**  | no                  |